Dallas Juvenile Board Plan

 The 304th and 305th Juvenile District Courts shall create separate lists from which private attorneys are appointed to represent indigent children.
 Each list will be alphabetized and delineate the assigned category of the attorney recognizing the differences in qualifications and experience necessary for appointment for different types of cases and will thus be a graduated list.

-The categories are as follows: (1) cases in which the allegations are of conduct indicating a need for supervision; (2) cases in which the allegations are of delinquent conduct in which commitment to TJJD is not permissible (misdemeanor cases without the required prior adjudications or contempt of a justice or municipal court); (3) cases in which the allegations are of delinquent conduct in which indeterminate commitment to TJJD is possible; (4) cases in which determinate sentence proceedings have been initiated or anticipated to be initiated by obtaining and jury approval of a petition alleging a covered offense; (5) cases in which proceedings for discretionary transfer to criminal court have been initiated by the filing of a certification petition or motion for discretionary transfer; (6) cases involving mental health issues or other special needs (such as language) and cases in which appeals are being taken.
+The categories are as follows: (1) cases in which the allegations are of conduct indicating a need for supervision and cases in which the allegations are of delinquent conduct in which commitment to TJJD is not permissible (2) cases in which the allegations are of delinquent conduct in which indeterminate commitment to TJJD is possible; cases involving mental health issues (3) cases in which determinate sentence proceedings have been initiated or anticipated to be initiated by obtaining and jury approval of a petition alleging a covered offense and cases in which proceedings for discretionary transfer to criminal court have been initiated by the filing of a certification petition or motion for discretionary transfer; (4) cases involving special needs (such as language) and cases in which appeals are being taken.
 An attorney is presumptively qualified in the category or categories preceding their assigned level, excluding special needs.

 Appointing Attorneys To Cases From the Public Appointment List.